CissiWong/weather-api/README.md

 ```

 Use the `fetch()` function in JavaScript to load the weather into your page.

+### Present the data on your page

+Your task is to present the data, the city, the temperature in celsius and what type of weather it is.

+Style your page how you want to with CSS OR add more data, see suggestions in the extra assignments.

 ## How to complete this assignment